Corsair 24: Design

-The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for two adults and two children, with a small double "V"-berth in the bow cabin and quarter berths in the main cabin.
 A cabin "pop-top" adds some headroom when open.
 A galley is optional, as is the portable head.
 The cabin was described by Darrell Nicholson in a Practical Sailor review as "cramped and limited".

 For sailing downwind the design may be equipped with an asymmetrical spinnaker of 570 sqft.

 The design has a hull speed of 6.51 kn.

+The Mark I has a centerboard, a fixed mast and a displacement of 1800 lb.

+The improved Mark II model has a daggerboard, a rotating mast and a displacement of 1650 lb.
+The Mark II has a draft of 5.00 ft with the daggerboard down and 12 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer with the outriggers folded.

 Operational history

+A 2018 review by Drew Frye in Practical Sailor said of the Mark I, "whether you’re downsizing from a cruising cat, or upsizing from the family Hobie, the F-24 offers the sports car of youthful dreams, on a budget.
+Is it worth paying three times as much as you would for a 24-foot mono-hull with more room?
+Not if you’re looking for cabin space and need an enclosed head.
+On the other hand, if fun sailing is the goal, the dollar-to-grin ratio is very high.
+Market demand is dependable and you will get your money back.
+It’s not the best beginners boat."

-In a 2019 review for Practical Sailor, Darrell Nicholson described the boat as, "flat out fast and well built, but compared to a monohull (and you've heard this before), expensive and cramped down below."
+In a 2019 review for Practical Sailor, Darrell Nicholson described the Mark II as, "flat out fast and well built, but compared to a monohull (and you've heard this before), expensive and cramped down below."